 After our nap, we were ready to take some more pictures, but we realised our GoPro Hero 7 was gone.
 We were so tired we didn’t even notice that it was missing.
 After calling the airport, searching the hotel and backtracking all our steps, we finally came to the sad realization that we are never going to see our GoPro again.
 This was probably the most heart-breaking moment of our travels.
 After crying for most of the night (well mostly me, I think Jon was still hoping that he was going to open one of his bags and find it in there), we made the best of our time here.

-The next day we were well rested and decided to take on the town by foot.
+The next day we were well-rested and decided to take on the town on foot.
 This might have been a mistake due to the 70% humidity, but we had to see everything we wanted to.
 Driving a scooter in this madness wasn’t an option for us.
-First stop of the day, was the Maison Centrale HoaLo Prison.
+The first stop of the day was the Maison Centrale HoaLo Prison.
 This gave us the opportunity to experience some of the rich history of Vietnam.

 After spending almost two hours strolling around we made it to the end of the prison.
 It was definitely an eye-opener.
 We decided to stop for some lunch.
 The famous Phó Soup, this dish was high on our list of things to try.
-We don’t particularly enjoy soup, but part of traveling to different countries are to be open to their local food.
-Pho soup consist of rice noodles, simple herbs, vegetables and meat such as chicken or beef.
+We don’t particularly enjoy soup, but part of travelling to different countries is to be open to their local food.
+Pho soup consists of rice noodles, simple herbs, vegetables and meat such as chicken or beef.
 To us, it was nothing to write home about.
-After lunch, we did some sight-seeing around the St. Josephs Cathedral and then made our way back to the Old Quarter.
+After lunch, we did some sightseeing around the St. Joseph’s Cathedral and then made our way back to the Old Quarter.